Particles

 Discourse Particles

-Discourse markers have little or no meaning on their own and are only used to show the emotion and attitude of the speaker; therefore, their inclusion or exclusion does not affect the grammatical correctness of the sentence.
+Discourse markers have little or no meaning on their own and are only used to indicate the emotion and attitude of the speaker; therefore, their inclusion or exclusion does not affect the grammatical correctness of the sentence.

 Now, let's talk about the next question. (used to get somebody's attention)